flambuth/mad_men/readme.md

 Downloads to text files the transcripts that are found at:
     https://transcripts.foreverdreaming.org/viewforum.php?f=1024

-'transcript_parsing' has tools for parsing the text files that are scraped by the retieve_transcript module
+'transcript_parsing' has tools for parsing the text files that are scraped by the retrieve_transcript module

 ### Dependencies